 It’s like that all throughout.
 Conversations that could have taken two or three lines of dialogues drag on for minutes.
 Scenes that could have taken a minute drag on for five.
 There are fluff and filler moments everywhere, killing the momentum.

 There are also random moments of convenience.
-For example, in episode 18, the main suspect for poisoning Princess Yun Chuan just… left a major piece of evidence behind.
-And it got played off as, “Oh no!
+For example, in episode 18, the main suspect for poisoning Princess Yun Chuan just… leaves a major piece of evidence behind.
+And it gets played off as, “Oh no!
 I, a seasoned and professional spy and assassin, escaped.
 But I, a seasoned and professional spy and assassin, forgot the one piece of evidence that could implicate me and my superior.”
 Now, of course, things like that happen in real life.
 But it’s narratively stupid to do so without setting this character up to be someone who would forget.

 The Romance?
 Cliches Galore

-One of the first notes I wrote while watching Maiden Holmes episode 1 was, “This episode be like: How Many Tropes Can We Stuff Into 35 Minutes” because I counted no less than five instances of tropey moments: the slo-mo and dramatic music when Su Ci and the Prince of Qi first met, the forced-by-circumstance groping, the handcuffing, the obligatory underwater kiss, falling on top of each other, Su Ci’s hair coming undone…
+One of the first notes I wrote while watching Maiden Holmes episode 1 was, “This episode be like: How Many Tropes Can We Stuff Into 35 Minutes” because I counted no less than five instances of tropey moments: the slo-mo and dramatic music when Su Ci and the Prince of Qi first meet, the forced-by-circumstance groping, the handcuffing, the obligatory underwater kiss, falling on top of each other, Su Ci’s hair coming undone…

 Please, enough!
 You can’t substitute the development of real love and intimacy with… whatever that crap is!